 Not the easiest time for a wine launch.
 Unless it’s a rosé.

-Drinking rosé appears to be the drink of choice for 2020 as Champagne sales plummet as world in no mood for festive fizz under lockdown.
-It’s true, we are not exactly celebrating right now; but there’s nothing wrong with a rosé to take our mind off all the Zoom and gloom.
+Drinking rosé appears to be the drink of choice for 2020 as Champagne sales plummet as the world in no mood for festive fizz under lockdown.
+It’s true, we are not exactly celebrating right now, but there’s nothing wrong with a glass of rosé to take our mind off all the Zoom and gloom.

 And the numbers seem to agree.
 When lockdown restrictions eased in May, rosé sales in one U.K. supermarket were up 407% compared to 2019.